- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 But if you’re working on a specific writing project that has any level of importance, the advanced Grammarly Premium service could be a potential life saver.

-This paid version of Grammarly will not only polish your work, but forge you into a better writer.
+This paid Grammarly account will not only polish your work, but forge you into a better writer.